The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ## Download Node and NPM

 1. [Download Node form their website](https://nodejs.org/en/).
-Make sur eyou click on the LTS version Recommended For Most Users.
+Make sure you click on the LTS version Recommended For Most Users.
 Go through the installation steps.

 2. When you are finished installing, quit and restart your Terminal.
-Type `node -v` and you should not get an error and should see some version number.
+Then, type `node -v` and you should not get an error and should see some version number.
 Type `npm -v` and you should not get an error and should see some version number.

 ## Download React